 Since the mid 1980’s, disclosure of property defects have become the primary focus of most residential real estate transactions.
 These days you can no longer trust that the sellers disclosure statement is based on absolute knowledge and truth.
 Over the past four decades, home inspectors have attained prominent acceptance as being a distinct and essential Real Estate profession by providing the invaluable service of inspecting and disclosing property defects.
 Home inspections are without question the best consumer protection service available.

-When choosing a home inspector, be careful and practice your due diligence.
+When choosing a home inspector, be very careful and make sure to practice your due diligence.
 To protect yourself, make sure that the home inspector you choose is experienced, certified by a national organization and has passed the NHIE (National Home Inspector Exam).
 Today, the process to be able to perform home inspections is not an easy one by any stretch of the imagination.

 Certification requires extensive training that covers every aspect of a home and its systems.
 We undergo continuing education classes every year to ensure that we are up to date with the very latest in home inspection tools and techniques.
 We are also fully insured for your protection as well as ours.
 To those who approach the Indianapolis real estate market with the old “as-is” mind-set, the advantages of a home inspection are not immediately apparent.
 But make no mistake; a thorough inspection by a professional home inspector can save you from very costly discoveries after the close of escrow.
 Again, it is the best consumer protection service available today.